-In order to support the use cases that are important to data analysts and business users, Databricks offers SQL Analytics, which provides data warehousing performance at data lake economics for up to 9x better price/performance for SQL workloads than traditional cloud data warehouses.
+In order to support the use cases that are important to data analysts and business users, Databricks offers SQL Analytics, which provides data warehousing performance at data lake economics.

 In this demo, we walk through some of the features of the new Databricks SQL Analytics that are important to data analysts, including the integrated data browser, SQL query editor with live autocomplete, built-in data visualization tools, and flexible dashboarding and alerting capabilities.
 We also cover how SQL Analytics endpoints provide a high-performance, low latency, SQL-optimized compute resource that can power your existing BI tools like PowerBI and Tableau.